VergeGroup/swift-verge/README.md

 > WIP

-To integrate SwiftUI, we can use `UseState` struct.
-UseState never doing memory allocations.
+To integrate SwiftUI, we can use `UseState` struct UseState never doing memory allocations.

 Injects Store